droosma/blog/content/post/practical-approaches-database-testing-testcontainers/index.md

 }
 ```

-By inserting a user with the same id as the previous test, we can see that the second test will fail with a unique constraint violation.
+Inserting a user with the same ID as in the previous test could lead to a `duplicate key value violates unique constraint "users_pkey"` error.

-We can work around this by introducing a `Transaction` and just rolling back the transaction after each test.
-This will give us the isolation we need, but the reason we are using a real database is to test the actual behavior of our database logic.
-So we can't just roll back the transaction, as we would not be testing the actual behavior of our database logic.
-We can however use another feature of xUnit, `Collection Fixtures`.
+While introducing transactions and rolling them back after each test could provide the necessary isolation, this method doesn't align with our objective of testing the database logic under real conditions.
+Transactions that are rolled back don't fully exercise the database's behavior as they would operate in a live environment.
+This is why, despite the potential for isolation they offer, relying solely on transactions isn't ideal for our purposes.
+Instead, we leverage xUnit's `Collection Fixtures` for a more suitable approach.

 ```csharp
 [CollectionDefinition(nameof(PostgreSQLFixtureCollection), DisableParallelization = true)]